vrtdev/node-ppimport/README.md

 npm install -g ppimport
 ```

-This allows you to run the CLI wit ease.
+This allows you to run the CLI with ease.

 If you plan on integrating ppimport into your own node module, you should install using the following command.
 Be sure to run the command in your module's root folder (folder containing the package.json file).